 At the end of 1999, some people declared that we were about to embark on the 21st century.
 Those people were mistaken.
 The 21st century did not begin until 2001.
 There was no year zero A.D.
 The first year was 1 A.D.; thus, the first century was 1-100; the second century was 101-200; and the 20th century was 1901-2000.
 The 21st century didn’t start until 2001, and will last through 2100.

 Everyone knows this now, and the people who thought the 21st century would begin in 2000 have accepted their error.
 You live and you learn.
-Unfortunately, some people have taken this idea beyond its bounds and declared that the current decade, the 2000s, is NOT about to end.
-They say it won’t end until 2010.
+Unfortunately, some people have taken this idea beyond its bounds and declared that the current decade, the 2010s, is NOT about to end.
+They say it won’t end until Dec.
+31, 2020.

-Now, if we did refer to this as the 201st decade, you would be absolutely correct that it won’t end until the end of 2010.
-The years 1-10 were the first decade; 11-20 were the second decade; 1991-2000 were the 200th decade; and 2001-2010 are the 201st decade.
+Now, if we did refer to this as the 202nd decade, you would be absolutely correct that it won’t end until the end of 2020.
+The years 1-10 were the first decade; 11-20 were the second decade; 2001-2010 were the 201st decade; and 2011-2020 are the 202nd decade.

 But we don’t refer to our decades that way.
-A “decade” is ANY sequence of ten years.
-1984-1993 was a “decade.”
-The people who said “the century” was ending in 1999 were right — the “century” of 1900-1999 was indeed ending.
-And in 1985, the “century” of 1886-1985 was ending.
+The people who said “the century” was ending in 1999 were right — the “century” of The Nineteen-Hundreds was indeed ending.
 They were only mistaken when they said “the 20th century” was ending.
 “The 20th century” is specific and defined, and can only mean the years 1901-2000.